CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS.•.Feb. 2020

 7 Logic 101: The chart has too much information to analyze quickly, but the simple logic tells us that the universe is exponential.
 It tells us that there is an infinitesimal universe that is ordered, has a geometry, and has at least 60 domains, 10-34 meters to 10-18 and 10-44 to 10-26 seconds, each increased by doubling (base- 2) each step of the way.

 Of the many people with whom I have spoken about this work, a biology professor, George Fox, asked for some clarity.
-Dr. Fox is a leading biologist — he first conceived of the archaeon as a graduate student and had firsthand experience introducing new concepts.
+Dr. Fox is a leading biologist with firsthand experience introducing new concepts.
 He asked me to examine the logic of samplings across the 202 column grid and this 2016 article resulted.

 Examining that logic was challenging.
 Yet, because we believed we were engaging a new model of the universe, a new concept of time-and-space and charge-and-mass, we have been patient with the challenge and with our own gaps in knowledge.
 What we did learn was that although it stretched our understanding of logic, it was not illogical or extralogical.